Related Entity Information

-1) A search for “Chicago Bulls” might return documents in which the name “Michael Jordan” shows up in many of the search results, since he played for the Chicago Bulls.
-This can be done, regardless of the fact that he was not specified in the original search query.
+1) A search for “Chicago Bulls” might return documents in which the name “Michael Jordan” shows up in many of the search results since he played for the Chicago Bulls.
+This can be done, even though he was not specified in the original search query.

-2) A search for “The Splendid Splinter” (a nickname for Ted Williams) might return as a name entity the Boston Red Sox, because the Boston Red Sox are indirectly related to Ted Williams.
+2) A search for “The Splendid Splinter” (a nickname for Ted Williams) might return as a named entity the Boston Red Sox because the Boston Red Sox is indirectly related to Ted Williams.

 3) A search for the book “The World is Flat,” might result in a related name entity of its author “Thomas L. Friedman”.

 4) A search for a snippet of movie dialogue, the term, “I’ll be back,” could return Arnold Schwarzenegger.

 5) A search on medical symptoms may return a drug name that relieves those symptoms.